p4tin/imperius/docs/index.md

         Tracer: abc1234
     ```
 - Imports
     For the moment import file can only contain 1 stage of the entire test.
-That stage can be used in the main file as is several times.
+That stage can be used in the main file, as is, several times.
 This was done so that you could re-use the same step several times within a test without having to completely re-define it over and over again.
+    Future Enhancement: A way to create a file full of `vars` to be used in the main test file

     Example:
     ```